LaLiga+: Free and fee-paying content

 Users can access live broadcasts of a large majority of Spanish sports competitions for free.

-Although the channel is intended to offer competitions from sports away from the more popular ones, it is also possible to access summaries of LaLiga Santander and LaLiga SmartBank matches, as well as different programs and specials that have soccer as a protagonist.
+Although the channel is intended to offer competitions from sports away from the more popular ones, it is also possible to access summaries of LaLiga EA Sports and LaLiga Hypermotion matches, as well as different programs and specials that have soccer as a protagonist.

-LaLiga Santander and LaLiga SmartBank teams have gradually been establishing exclusive channels on LaLigaSports TV, such as Cádiz CF, CA Osasuna, or RCD Mallorca.
+LaLiga EA Sports and LaLiga Hypermotion teams have gradually been establishing exclusive channels on LaLigaSports TV, such as Cádiz CF, CA Osasuna, or RCD Mallorca.